 Now that you have all your belongings in the new home, it is time to sort out the last items for your home security.
 What should you do?

-The first priority is to change the locks on your new property.
+The first priority is to change the door locks on your new property.
 If you know what you are doing, feel free to change the locks yourself.
-However, you’re not handy with the tools; we recommend enlisting the help of a locksmith.
+However, if you’re not handy with the tools; we recommend enlisting the help of a locksmith.
 Again, as with removalists, do your research thoroughly.
 Why change the locks?
 Well, do you know if you have received all the copies of your front and back doors?
+This is especially essential when checking external doors like your garage and front door.

-Install a smart security camera system to watch over the front and back of your new home.
+Install a smart security camera system to watch over the front and back of your new home, complete with a burglar alarm.
 Activate the alerts, so you are notified of any activity on your property.

 Finally, go and say hello to your new neighbours.
 Kindly introduce yourself and get to know their names.
 By having friendly neighbours, you can then call on them for minor help when you’re away.
 They can take care of your mail and watch over your place for any suspicious activity.